jarle/remix-starter-kit/README.md

-# Minimal Starter Kit for @matstack/remix-adonisjs
+# Minimal Starter Kit for @matstack/react-adonisjs

-This repo contains an AdonisJS application tailored for building fullstack applications using [remix-adonisjs](https://matstack.dev/remix-adonisjs).
+This repo contains an AdonisJS application tailored for building fullstack applications using [react-adonisjs](https://matstack.dev/react-adonisjs).

 ## Usage

-You can create a new app using the `remix-adonisjs` boilerplate by executing the following command.
+You can create a new app using the `react-adonisjs` boilerplate by executing the following command.
 The command will perform the following steps.

 - Clone the repo
 - Install dependencies